chulminy/AE_ENVE_GEOE_121/README.md

 * All in-person labs on Jan 6, 13, and 20 will be canceled.
 * The make-up class on Jan 12 will be canceled.
 * Students need to watch per-recorded video lectures for Module 01, 02, and 03
-* There will be three live lectures at the class time on every Wednesday (except for Jan 26).
+* There will be three live lectures at the class time on every Wednesday (no class on Jan 26).
 We are going to have a MS team meeting in our class MS team channel.
 Here are the detailed schedules:

 |Time|Topic|Preparation|
 |:----|:-----|:----|